The Great Persecution“Ecclesiastical History” – Book VIII

-Chapter III.
-The Nature of the Conflicts endured in the Persecution
+The Nature of the Conflicts Endured in the Persecution

-Chapter IV.
-The Famous Martyrs of God, who filled Every Place with their Memory and won Various Crowns in behalf of Religion
+The Famous Martyrs of God, Who Filled Every Place with Their Memory and Won Various Crowns in Behalf of Religion

 But when he made the attack more boldly, it is impossible to relate how many and what sort of martyrs of God could be seen, among the inhabitants of all the cities and countries.